Digital radio in the Republic of Ireland: DAB Ireland Mux1 (RTÉ - 2006 to 2021)

-The first national public service multiplex operated on Block 12C (227.360 MHz) by RTÉ from just five transmitters: Three Rock, Co.
-Dublin; Kippure, Co.
+The first national public service multiplex operated on Block 12C (227.360 MHz) by RTÉ from just five transmitters: Three Rock, County Dublin; Kippure, Co.
 Wicklow; Clermont Carn, Co.
-Louth; Spur Hill, Cork; and Woodcock Hill, Limerick.
+Louth; Spur Hill, Co.
+Cork; and Woodcock Hill, Co.
+Limerick.
 Hence the service was only available in parts of Ireland.
-Its line-up has varied considerably since its launch on 1 January 2006.
+Its line-up varied considerably since its launch on 1 January 2006.
 All stations were provided by RTÉ.
 It carried the following stations: